notred27/Catan/README.md

 # Catan

 An implementation of the classic game $\textit{Settlers of Catan}$ using python and socket programming.
-Play with up to 4 others over a local network.
+Play with up to 4 people over a local network.